 Please use only ONE application!

-- Your official high school transcript (we do not accept SOAR transcripts as official).
+- Your official high school transcript (We do not accept the SUNY SOAR or any other self-reported high school transcript).

 - Your personal essay.